TBD54566975/dwn-sdk-js/README.md

 }

-// Create an instance of the custom signer for authorization. const authorizationSigner = new CustomSigner();
+// Create an instance of the custom signer for authorization. const signer = new CustomSigner();

 // Define options for creating a RecordsWrite message. const options: RecordsWriteOptions = {
   ...
-  authorizationSigner // Use the custom signer for authorization.
+  signer // Use the custom signer for authorization.
 };

 // Create a RecordsWrite message with the specified options.